ianschmutte/ianschmutte.github.io/_teaching/2021-spring-ECON5900.md

 ## Assignments

-All assignments will be posted in the class [Slack channel](https://ugaeconsenior-eee6718.slack.com).
-Check there for the most up-to-date assignment details.
+All assignments will be posted in the [Course Slack workspace](https://ugaeconsenior-eee6718.slack.com).
+Check the ```#course-documents``` channel for the most up-to-date assignment details.

 <!-- ### Due Friday 8 November